Graphic Designer Job Description

 - Brainstorming and mocking up design ideas

-- Presenting ideas to clients
+- Presenting ideas to clients and art director

 - Meeting with clients and adjusting designs to fit their needs or taste